learn-co-curriculum/phase-1-completing-assignments-with-codegrade/README.md

 - Run `npm test` to see what tests you have to pass.
 Run the command as many times as you like to check your work as you go.
 - Complete any required work, then run the `git add`, `git commit`, and `git push` commands in the terminal to push your work up to GitHub.
+Before continuing to the next step, be sure to load your repo on GitHub and verify that the latest commit is shown.
 - Submit your assignment through CodeGrade by selecting your GitHub account, then connecting the appropriate repo.